andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 ![array_splitter](https://user-images.githubusercontent.com/76150626/188687682-3bceea2c-4d40-495e-9eed-42d041415508.JPG)

-These changes can be done already, even when you dont have this Firmware.
-You can replace your nodes to be prepared before the public Firmware rollout.
+These change can be done already, even when you dont have this Firmware.
+You just need to add the node into your setup to be prepared before the public Firmware rollout.
-> Before you start to change everything, please run a quick test with one room.
->> BACKUP YOUR OLD FLOW BEFORE, TO AVOID DOUBLE EFFORT IF YOU HAVE AN ISSUE!
+>ALWAYS BACKUP YOUR OLD FLOW BEFORE, TO AVOID DOUBLE EFFORT IF YOU HAVE AN ISSUE!